RichieGarafola-IberiaAdvisory/TripwireTracker/README.md

 **Map LCAT:** Maps the "PLC Desc" column in the hourly cost data to get corrected LCAT syntax.

-### Output

-Creates a final DataFrame with desired columns showing the filtered and mapped data and prints the result.

 ---

 ## How to Run